lambdaclass/concrete/ROADMAP.md

 remote and required CI conclusions are recorded.
 Remote parity is process state, not a compiler bug; report it separately and do not let a green origin implicitly describe a lagging mirror.

+### Task R-0434

+**Objective:** Verify that every aggregate payload write fits its emitted declaration Bug 051's defect was a payload written through a declaration too small to hold it.
+R-0001 fixed the cause (one declaration per enum instantiation) and closed the forged-name variant fail-closed (E0809), so no known program reaches the shape today.
+What is still missing is the general invariant: nothing checks, for an arbitrary program, that a store through an aggregate actually lands inside the aggregate that was declared.

+   The gate for R-0001 asserts this structurally for its own programs (distinct declarations, differing footprints) and mutation #19 proves those programs are discriminating, but a NEW way of desynchronizing a declaration from a write — another aggregate kind, a second backend, a future layout change — would not be caught by fixtures that predate it.

+   Add a post-Lower/SSA check that walks payload GEP + store chains rooted at an alloca of known type and rejects any write whose offset plus size exceeds the declared footprint, keying on layout identity rather than on type NAME.
+Report it as a compiler-internal containment failure (the E0808 class) so a codegen bug fails closed instead of corrupting memory.
+Gate it with programs that are correct today, plus mutations that shrink a declaration or inflate an offset, and require each mutation to be caught by the verifier rather than only by a value mismatch.
+This is the criterion-7 remainder recorded in `docs/bugs/051_generic_enums_not_monomorphized.md`; it hardens a closed defect rather than fixing an open one, so it follows the confirmed defect queue.

 ### Task R-0011